Business Licences

 • Means of egress from each floor area including basements and sleeping areas

-• Window openings/egresses in any bedrooms being used
+• Window openings (egress) in any bedrooms being used

-• Location of smoke and carbon monoxide alarms on every level - must meet the requirements of the current BC Building Code at the time of application
+• Location of smoke and carbon monoxide alarms on every level - must meet the requirements of the BC Building Code in effect at the time of application

 • Location, type and size of fire extinguishers